Put a Skilled and Trial-Proven Attorney in Your Corner

-Forgery is the unlawful act of creating or altering of a document or other instrument for fraudulent or deceitful purposes.
-Under state law in Florida, the actual creation of such a document is considered forgery and any use of forged objects is considered “uttering forged instruments.”
+Forgery is the unlawful act of creating or altering a document or other instrument for fraudulent or deceitful purposes.
+Under state law in Florida, the actual creation of such a document is considered forgery, and any use of forged objects is considered “uttering forged instruments.”

 Both crimes are classified as felony offenses, and convictions can carry extremely steep penalties.
 In addition to lengthy prison sentences and substantial fines, these “crimes of dishonesty” also stay on the criminal records of alleged offenders and can cause immense hardship when it comes to matters concerning employment or housing.

 If you were arrested or believe that you could be under investigation for alleged forgery in Florida, it is in your best interest to immediately retain legal counsel.
 The Hoffman Firm can fight to get your criminal charges reduced or completely dismissed.
 Our Miami forgery defense attorney, Evan Hoffman, aggressively defends clients accused of these types of white collar crimes in Opa-locka, Miami Beach, Hialeah, South Miami, Fort Lauderdale, and many surrounding communities in Miami-Dade County.

 Florida Statute § 831.01 defines forgery as falsely making, altering, forging, or counterfeiting certain types of documents.
 Under Florida Statute § 831.02, any attempt to use the forged document is considered uttering forged instruments.

 The forgery statute specifically refers to public records or certificates, returns, or attestations of any clerk or register of a court, public register, notary public, town clerk, or any public officer, in relation to a matter wherein such certificates, returns, or attestations may be received as a legal proof.